 Digester Gas Flow Meters for Wastewater Treatment Plant

 There are many opportunities to use thermal mass flow meters to measure digester gas flow or flare gas flow within a modern wastewater treatment process.

 - Monitor the digester process performance

-- Process control for cogeneration systems that use digester gas as an energy source
+- Process control for cogeneration systems that use biogas gas as an energy source

 - Flaring to convert methane (GHG) to less harmful CO2